study-ORCATech-cloud/docker-labs/Compose/LAB01-ServiceCommunication/README.md

 ### Services Cannot Communicate
 - Verify they are on the same network with `docker network inspect`
-- Check if the service name in the environment variable matches the compose service name
+- Check if the service names are correctly specified in environment variables
-- Ensure the target port is correct in the request URL
+- Ensure that the service dependency is configured properly

-### Container Exits Immediately
-- Check for errors in the application code
-- Verify the `CMD` or `ENTRYPOINT` in the Dockerfile
-- Inspect logs with `docker-compose logs service1`